[Updated Aug 6, 2021]

-The hub of the town has beautiful 19th century buildings and a myriad of arts, local shops, and dining.
+The hub of the town has beautiful 19th century buildings and a myriad of arts, local shops, and great restaurants.
 It also offers some of the most highly acclaimed wineries, vineyards, and tasting rooms in the state.

-Aside from the stunning views, Dahlonega is best known for being the site of the first major U.S. Gold Rush.
+Aside from the stunning views, Dahlonega is best known for being the site of the first major U.S. Gold Rush and for great wineries.

 It’s also home to the Bear On the Square Mountain Festival, an annual celebration of Appalachian culture (especially bluegrass music) that’s held every April.

 Visitors can also explore an underground gold mine and try their luck at panning for gold, or visit the Dahlonega Gold Museum to learn about the town’s rich history.

 READ MORE: The 15 Best Cabin Rentals in Dahlonega GA